UnfabledX/clearsolutions-task/README.md

 # ClearSolutions Task

 1. This application can be run in docker containers.
-Find docker-compose.yml in folder `/docker`.
+Find `docker-compose.yml` in the folder `/docker`.
-   For brevity and educational reasons env variables is provided in the docker-compose.yml file.
+   For brevity and educational reasons env variables are provided in the `docker-compose.yml` file.
    In order to run application just open terminal at the folder `/docker` and execute the command `docker-compose up -d --build`